embrace-io/embrace-docs/docs/flutter/integration/add-embrace-sdk.md

 sidebar_position: 3
 ---

-# Adding the flutter Embrace SDK
+# Adding the Flutter Embrace SDK

-## Add the Dart library
+## Add the Dart Library

 Add the Embrace package to `pubspec.yaml` with the following command: